WolfgangKonen/oekolopoly_v1/README.md

+This repository contains code for the paper ["Ökolopoly: Case Study on Large Action Spaces in Reinforcement Learning"](https://doi.org/10.1007/978-3-031-53966-4_9) presented in 2023 at the conference "Machine Learning, Optimization, and Data Science" (LOD 2023).

 # Description of Directories and Files
 - `oekolopoly` directory:
   - `wrappers.py` contains the wrappers to modify observation- and actionspace as well as reward functions